MA Theatre Lab

-Applications for entry in September 2017 is open.
-Please see the FAQ section for application deadlines.
+Applications for 2018 are now open.
+Please see the application form for deadlines.

 The application form will ask for your CV.
 This should demonstrate your degree level qualifications, appropriate professional or work experience, evidence an established interest in theatre and acting/performance, and establish your credentials as someone who has the ability to take unusual and creative initiatives.

 It will also ask you for an 800-word statement of support.
 This should demonstrate a deep understanding and commitment to a future in the theatre.
 It should also demonstrate a thoughtful consideration of the role of the actor and your understanding of yourself as an actor and performer.
 It should also give some attention to your present sense of your future pathway.

 If you are selected for audition, we will invite you to RADA in May for a workshop-based session and an interview.

 Please note: You are welcome to apply for both the MA Theatre Lab and MA in Text and Performance course but you must must apply for each course individually and pay each fee separately.